-I have been planning to write this post for a number of days as there are many people who are willing to invest, however, do not know how to invest in the share market.
+We have been planning to write this post for a number of days as there are many people who are willing to invest, however, do not know how to invest in the share market.
 Through this article, they will get the answers to their question and learn the step-by-step process of how to invest in share market in india

-Please note that this post might be a little longer as I am trying to cover all the basics that a beginner should know before entering the stock investment world.
-Make sure that you read the article till the end, cause it will be definitely worthwhile reading it.
+Please note that this post might be a little longer as we are trying to cover all the basics that a beginner should know before entering the stock investment world.
+Make sure that you read the article till the end because it will definitely be worthwhile reading it.
+Let’s get started.

-For investing in Indian stock market, there are few pre-requisites that I would like to mention first.
-Here are the few things that you will need to invest in share market:
+For investing in the Indian stock market, there are a few prerequisites that we would like to mention first.
+Here are the few things that you will need to invest in the share market:

 - Internet connection

-(Thanks to Reliance Jio, everyone has 4G internet connection now.. 😀 )
+(Thanks to Reliance Jio, everyone has a 4G internet connection now… 😀 )

 For opening a demat and trading account (usually opened altogether and called a 2-in-1 account), the following documents are required:

 - PAN Card

 - Passport size photos

 You can have your savings account in any private/public Indian bank.